 Taxonomy Purposes and Benefits

 Taxonomies are structured, controlled sets of terms/tags/categories use to aid in the retrieval of content.
 They may be implemented in many different kinds of systems: content management systems, web content management systems, SharePoint, digital asset management systems, document management systems, records management systems, library systems, museum and archives systems, and proprietary database management systems.
-Taxonomies serve various purposes and benefits related to helping users find the content they want.
+Taxonomies may also be integrated into a larger enterprise knowledge graph or semantic layer to support findability and discoverability of content in multiple systems or repositories and also link to data in various repositories through a connected ontology.

 -